-The local liquor, traditional tonic or herbal wine can be a concoction of awk rice, corn, herbs, cassava or fruit.
-In addition, even animals like snakes, geckos, sea-horses, goats or crows could make rice wine tastier.
-This liquor of rice wine is a home-made product so the quality can be very different from places to places.
+The local liquor, traditional tonic, or herbal wine can be a concoction of awk rice, corn, herbs, cassava, or fruit.
+In addition, even animals like snakes, geckos, sea-horses, goats, or crows could make rice wine tastier.
+This liquor of rice wine is a homemade product so the quality can be very different from place to place.
 It’s best to have it during dinner when the motorbiking riding is over.
 From 2020, a very heavy penalty is applied if you drink and drive.